ajeetkweb/learn-python/Class/readme.txt

 Magic methods in Python are special methods that begin and end with double underscores (__method__).

+Access Level	        Syntax	         Accessible From	     Enforced?

+Public	                name	          Anywhere	             No

+Protected	            _name	          Subclasses only	     No (convention only)

+Private	                __name	          Class only	        Yes (via name mangling)

 OOPS 4 Pillars:

     1. Abstraction